Course work consists of six major areas that are equivalent to

 Memorization Items.
 Officer Candidates may be

 required to recite the items below.
-It would be highly beneficial
+(Click on the links below)

 The Navy considers a physically fit body as important as a sound

 mind.
-The objectives of the physical training classes at Officer
+The objectives of the physical training sessions classes at

-Training Command are to develop stamina, endurance and to improve
+OTCN are to develop stamina, endurance and to improve your overall

 Physical training instruction begins immediately upon arrival.
 You

-are required to be within Navy body fat standards upon arrival.
+are required to be within Navy Body Composition Standards upon

-Within the first week of training, you will be weighed and
+Within the first week of training, you will given a BCA and will

-to be in peak physical condition when you report to OTC.
+complete a PFA.
+It pays to be in peak physical condition when you

-For STA-21, participants must maintain Physical Fitness Standards
+Officer Candidates must maintain Physical Fitness Standards IAW

 The following link contains recommended conditioning programs to

-help prepare you for the physical fitness requirements of OTC.
+help prepare you for the physical fitness requirements of NSI.

 The Physical Fitness Assessment consists of 4 events: